GambitAcid/Analyzing-Gun-Violence-and-Control-in-America/README.md

 ## Technical Overview

-We collected available data from a variety of public and private sources, including the CDC, Federal Bureau of Investigation(FBI) and gunviolence.org, bringing them togoether in a single postgres database GunData.
+We collected available data from a variety of public and private sources, including the CDC, Federal Bureau of Investigation(FBI) and gunviolence.org, bringing them together in a single postgres database GunData.